radrow/ddtrace/example-system/README.md

 ### Inspector

-`Inspector` checks compliance of turnips against metadata of a reference turnip `Producer`.
+`Inspector` checks compliance of turnips against metadata of a reference turnip producer.
 In order to perform the audit, the inspector asks its reference producer for metadata and replies `ok` when certain conditions are met (in our scenario they are always met).
 Different inspectors may use different producers for their references.